 NFTs offer artists an innovative way to sell their work – this digital distribution channel is especially appealing in times of the pandemic.
 Their decentralized structure could bypass intermediaries such as physical auction houses, some of which charge up to a 25% markup, and allow lesser-known artists to get a leg up.

-On top of that, NFTs can also be programmed in such a way that the artist records every time his or her work is resold.
+On top of that, NFTs can also be programmed in such a way that the artist records every time his or her work is resold, and NFT art collectors can check if the picture is authentic and original.

 What About The CO₂ Output Of NFTs?